 University of Exeter

-A prestigious public research university located in Exeter, Devon.
+A prestigious public research university in Exeter, Devon.
 It is a member of the Russell Group of UK universities and offers a range of academic programs.

 An award-winning further education college that holds an Ofsted Outstanding rating.
 It is committed to shaping the future by providing high-quality education and training opportunities.